 The site is characterized by sub-artic climatic conditions with moderate precipitation.
 Summers are short (June to September), while winters are long and cold with moderate snowfall.
 Climatic parameters at the site are measured by three weather stations.
 An automated Onset HOBO meteorological station (Calumet Weather Station) was installed on Galena Hill above the Hector adit at 1,388 metres above sea level (masl).
-The second station, District Mill Campbell Scientific automated meteorological station, was located above the dry stack tailings facility, adjacent the former Keno City dump at elevation 937 masl (Figure 3-3).
-In Q3 2022, the District Mill weather station was relocated to the south side of Duncan Creek Road across from the crusher building at an elevation of 915.5 masl (Figure 6-1).
+The second station, District Mill Campbell Scientific automated meteorological station, was located above the dry stack tailings facility, adjacent the former Keno City dump at elevation 937 masl (Figure 3-2).
+Per the plan, the District Mill weather station was relocated to the south side of Duncan Creek Road across from the crusher building at an elevation of 915.5 masl in Q3 2022.
+The original location for the weather station was within the footprint of DSTF phase 1 and was required to be moved as the DSTF was expanded.
+Therefore, the nearest suitable location was selected for the station, which is approximately 420 m from the original location.
+Due to the similar elevations at both locations, conditions are expected to be similar.
 The third station is the Valley Tailings Onset HOBO automated meteorological station, and it is located near the Valley Tailings at an elevation of 718 masl.

 The mean monthly temperatures range from approximately -23°C in February to 15°C in June, July, and August at the District Mill station.
 The average wind speed in 2020 was approximately 1.32 m/s, with the wind direction mostly from the southeast at the District Mill.
 The extreme maximum wind speed recorded in 2020 was 9.78 m/s.
-Wind data from June 2011 to December 2020 is shown in the wind rose, Figure 3-2.
+Wind data from June 2011 to December 2020 is shown in the wind rose, Figure 3-1.

-Figure 3-2: District Mill Wind Rose June 2011 - October 2021
+Figure 3-1: District Mill Wind Rose June 2011 - October 2021